 - The use of streamer lines is widely accepted as a seabird bycatch mitigation measure in most longline fisheries.
-Streamer lines should be inspected to ensure they conform to requirements before a vessel leaves port to fish.
-At-sea, the use of streamer lines can only be monitored by onboard observers or through aerial reconnaissance. - Inadequate streamer line design and deployment can lead to poor compliance and/or deploying streamer lines in such a way that they are ineffective. - The use of non-biodegradable packing straps is prohibited in some waters and its use is not considered best practice.
+Streamer lines should be inspected to ensure they conform to requirements before a vessel leaves port.
+At-sea, the use of streamer lines can only be monitored by onboard observers or through aerial reconnaissance. - Inadequate streamer line design and deployment can lead to poor compliance and/or deploying streamer lines in such a way that they are ineffective.